-For upcoming events please see our Calendar or Bulletin.
+For upcoming meetings or events please see the parish Calendar.

-Philoptochos fulfills its mission to “help the poor, the destitute, the hungry, the aged, the sick, the unemployed, the orphaned, the imprisoned, the widowed, those with disabilities and the victims of disasters through its National and Metropolis Boards and its 26,000 members and more than 400 active chapters, nationwide.
+Philoptochos fulfills its mission to “help the poor, the destitute, the hungry, the aged, the sick, the unemployed, the orphaned, the imprisoned, the widowed, those with disabilities, and the victims of disasters" through its National and Metropolis Boards, its 26,000 members, and more than 400 active chapters nationwide.